lsbFlying/resy/README.md

  *  );
  * }
  * const TestView2 = view(HookCom)(store);
+ *
+ * notes: But in fact, there is no need to use this troublesome way for function components.
+ * Function components are free to use task store,
+ * "view" it is more about the support and optimization of class components.
  */
+const TestView2 = view(HookCom)();

 const TestView = view(
   ClassCom,
   // You can customize the contrast function to control whether to update the rendering